 Electric Vehicle (EV) Charging Station Rebate and Time-Of-Use (TOU) Rate – Xcel Energy

 Xcel Energy offers residential customers a rebate of up to $500 for the purchase and installation of a qualified Level 2 EV charging station.
 Income-qualified residents may receive up to $1,300.
 Income-qualified residents are households with income levels below 60% of Colorado’s median income, 200% of the relevant federal poverty level, or 80% of the area median income.
 To be eligible, customers must also enroll in a TOU rate.
-For more information, see the Xcel Energy EV Charger and Wiring Rebate website.
+For more information, see the Xcel Energy EV Purchase and Lease Incentives, Rebates, & Credits website.

 Electric Vehicle (EV) Infrastructure Support

 Colorado utilities joined the National Electric Highway Coalition (NEHC), committing to create a network of direct current fast charging (DCFC) stations connecting major highway systems from the Atlantic Coast to the Pacific of the United States.
 NEHC utility members agree to ensure efficient and effective fast charging deployment plans that enable long distance EV travel, avoiding duplication among coalition utilities, and complement existing corridor DCFC sites.
 For more information, including a list of participating utilities and states, see the NEHC website.

 Electric Vehicle (EV) Loan Program – Gunnison County Electric Association (GCEA)

 GCEA members may borrow an EV for one day without any cost or mileage restrictions.
 For more information, including how to apply, see the GCEA EV Test Drive Program website.